 Horizontal vs Vertical Integration – Meaning

 Under horizontal integration, a company acquires the business that offers the same level of product or services.
 Such an acquisition makes the company stronger against competitors.
-Moreover, it helps a business to expand capacity and grow bigger in size compared to the competitors.
+Moreover, it helps a business expand capacity and grow bigger in size compared to the competitors.
 Facebook acquiring WhatsApp is an example of horizontal integration.
 Both companies deal with social media, and FB acquired WhatsApp to remain competitive in the segment.

 Horizontal vs Vertical Integration – Differences